sony/nmos-cpp/README.md

 [<img alt="JT-NM Tested 03/20 NMOS & TR-1001-1" src="Documents/images/jt-nm-tested-03-20-registry.png?raw=true" height="135" align="right"/>](https://jt-nm.org/jt-nm_tested/)

-The nmos-cpp applications, like the NMOS Specifications, are intended to be always ready, but continually developing.
+The nmos-cpp applications, like the NMOS Specifications, are intended to be always ready, but steadily developing.
 They have been successfully tested in many AMWA Networked Media Incubator workshops, and are used as reference NMOS implementations in the [JT-NM Tested](https://jt-nm.org/jt-nm_tested/) programme.
 Several vendors have deployed JT-NM Tested badged products, using nmos-cpp, to their customers.